-- pay cash dividends on, make any other distributions in respect of, or redeem, retire or repurchase, any shares of our capital stock; - convey, sell, lease, transfer, assign, or otherwise dispose of all or any part of our business or property; - effect certain changes in our business, management, ownership or business locations; - merge or consolidate with, or acquire all or substantially all of the capital stock or property of any other company; - create, incur, assume, or be liable for any additional indebtedness, or create, incur, allow, or permit to exist any additional liens; - make certain investments; and - enter into transactions with our affiliates.
+- pay cash dividends on, make any other distributions in respect of, or redeem, retire or repurchase, any shares of our capital stock; - convey, sell, lease, transfer, assign, or otherwise dispose of all or any part of our business or property; - effect certain changes in our business, management, ownership or business locations; - merge or consolidate with, or acquire all or substantially all of the capital stock or property of any other company; - create, incur, assume, or be liable for any additional indebtedness, or create, incur, allow, or permit to exist any additional liens; - · make certain investments; and - enter into transactions with our affiliates.

+As of March 31, 2020, we were in compliance with all debt covenant requirements under the Term Loan.
 While we have not previously breached and are currently in compliance with the covenants contained in the Loan Agreement, we may breach these covenants in the future.
 Our ability to comply with these covenants may be affected by events and factors beyond our control.
 In the event that we breach one or more covenants, Silicon Valley Bank may choose to declare an event of default and require that we immediately repay all amounts outstanding under the Loan Agreement, terminate any commitment to extend further credit and foreclose on the collateral.
 The occurrence of any of these events could have a material adverse effect on our business, financial condition and results of operations.
-An event of default includes, but is not limited to, the following: if we fail to make any payment under the Loan Agreement when due, if we fail or neglect to perform certain obligations under the Loan Agreement, if certain material adverse changes occur, if we are unable to pay our debts as they become due or otherwise become insolvent, or if we begin an insolvency proceeding.
+An event of default includes, but is not limited to, the following: if we fail to make any payment under the Loan Agreement when due, if we fail or neglect to perform certain obligations under the Loan Agreement, if we violate certain covenants under the Loan Agreement, if certain material adverse changes occur, if we are unable to pay our debts as they become due or otherwise become insolvent, or if we begin an insolvency proceeding.